Australia Process Service

 Western Australia:

 Documents to be served must be translated into English.
-Any translation provided must bear a Certificate in English (signed by the translator) stating that the translation is an accurate translation of the document and the translator's full name and address and his/her qualifications for doing the translation.
-The Certificate is required pursuant to Rule 11A 3(2) of the Supreme Court Rules 1971 (WA).
+Any translation provided must bear a Certificate in English (signed by the translator) stating that the translation is an accurate translation of the document, as well as the translator's full name and address and his/her qualifications for doing the translation.
+The Certificate is required under Rule 11A 3(2) of the Supreme Court Rules 1971 (WA).

 South Australia: